Friday, October 30, 2009

 Dotty Attie’s What Would Mother Say? opened last night at P•P•O•W Gallery in Chelsea.
-As the title implies, the painting series has a cautionary tone.
+As the title implies, the painting series by Attie comprising the show has a cautionary tone.
 In linear fashion, the detailed works depict figures engaged in apparently worrisome behaviour (smoking, overeating, being affectionate with the same sex, playing ‘doctor’ as children, etc.).
 Each debaucherous act is represented in a set wherein the subject is male and another in which the subject is female.
-The subjects are initially shown as children, and later as adult variations of themselves, with liberties intentionally taken with likeness.
-Each has the same rhythm, with the series of images interspersed with smaller painted canvases containing the text “Keep That Up Her/ His Mother Said” followed by “And Who Knows What You Could Become”.
+The subjects are initially shown as children, and later as adult versions of them.
+Each has the same rhythm, with the series of images interspersed with smaller painted canvases containing the text, “Keep That Up Her/ His Mother Said” followed by, “And Who Knows What You Could Become.”

 The male figures always get the better deal.
 Take, for instance, the set about playing with toy guns (Shoot I and Shoot II, both 2009).
 The male figure becomes a soldier but the female figure becomes a killer who receives the death penalty.
 The implication is that the mother asks ‘Who Knows What You Could Become’ in an encouraging way to young boys, and in a threatening way to young girls.
 It would seem that no matter what a young girl does, her sexuality will ultimately define her.
-Aside from the death penalty image, I think every conclusion of the projected female future ends in nudity, and usually of the scandalous sort.
-It reminds me of the Victorian-era books written for women that cautioned against being enthusiastic in the bedroom, lest their respectable marriages turn into incessant orgies.
+Aside from the death penalty image, every conclusion of Attie’s projected female future ends in nudity, and usually of the scandalous sort.
+It reminds me of the Victorian-era books written for women that warned against being enthusiastic in the bedroom, lest their respectable marriages turn into incessant orgies.
 The message is that girls and boys/women and men cannot enjoy the same things without the females becoming disgraced.
 In her artist statement, Attie explains that her definition of feminism involves no barriers to action and no expectations.
-This exhibition, then, points to the absence of feminism, by highlighting gendered barriers and behavioural expectations.
+This exhibition, then, points to the perils of feminism being absent, by highlighting gendered barriers and behavioural expectations.